Lee Oser

-Lee Oser (born in 1958 in New York City) is a Christian humanist, novelist, and literary critic.
+Lee Oser (born in 1958) is an American novelist, Christian humanist, and literary critic.
 He is a former president of the Association of Literary Scholars, Critics, and Writers.
-Oser is Roman Catholic.
-He was educated at Reed College and Yale University, where he received his PhD in English in 1995.
-He teaches Religion and Literature at the College of the Holy Cross, in Worcester, Massachusetts.
+He teaches religion and literature at the College of the Holy Cross, in Worcester, Massachusetts.

+Biography

+Lee Oser was born in New York City in 1958.
+He is of Irish Catholic and Russian Jewish descent.
+He attended public high school on Long Island.
+After playing in rock bands and working odd jobs in Portland, Oregon, he received a B.A. from Reed College in 1988 and a Ph.D. in English from Yale University in 1995.
+The College of the Holy Cross hired him in 1998.
+As a scholar, he began his career in the field of literary modernism and is a scholar of the poet T. S. Eliot.

+Oser has published several books of literary criticism and four novels, including Oregon Confetti, named by Commonweal as one of its top books of 2017.

 Novels

 Out of What Chaos

-Set on the West Coast during Bush II's first term, Out of What Chaos (Scarith], 2007) showcases the escapades of Rex and The Brains as they break into the Portland rock scene, record their first CD, and tour from Vancouver to LA behind their chart-topping single, “F U. I Just Want To Get My Rocks Off.”
+Set on the West Coast during Bush II's first term, Out of What Chaos (Scarith, 2007) showcases the escapades of Rex and The Brains as they break into the Portland rock scene, record their first CD, and tour from Vancouver to LA behind their chart-topping single, "F U. I Just Want to Get My Rocks Off".
 In the end, the boys must make a decision about how to live.

-Literary critic and theorist, Dr. Jean-Michel Rabaté calls Oser a "worthy debater" and praises Out of What Chaos, saying he "enjoyed it fully."
+Literary critic and theorist Jean-Michel Rabaté called Oser a "worthy debater" and praises Out of What Chaos, saying he "enjoyed it fully."